On-set virtual production

 On-set virtual production (OSVP) (Note: Also known as virtual production (VP), immersive virtual production (IVP), virtual production technology (VPT), or In-Camera Visual Effects (ICVFX), and often called The Volume.) is an entertainment technology for television and film production in which LED panels are used as a backdrop for a set, on which video or computer-generated imagery can be displayed in real-time.
 The use of OSVP became widespread after its use in the first season of The Mandalorian (2019), which used Unreal Engine, developed by Epic Games.
+The technology replaces green screen compositing by displaying pre-recorded background plates on the LED wall, which allows actors to see the environment and provides interactive lighting.